 2. Determine the buyer's status: Individual, company, trust, or nominee.
 Check residency and whether they already own a property.

-3. Calculate the consideration: Include the purchase price, any VAT (if applicable), and any other consideration (e.g., works or services).
-Exclude chattels (furniture, fittings) if separately valued.
+3. Calculate the chargeable consideration: Include the purchase price, any VAT (if applicable), and any other consideration (for example works or services).
+Exclude chattels (furniture, fittings) if separately and reasonably valued.

 4. Apply the correct rates: Use the residential or non-residential table.
-Add the additional property surcharge (5%) and non-resident surcharge (2%) if applicable.
+Add the additional-dwelling surcharge (5%) and the non-resident surcharge (2%) where they apply.

-5. Check for reliefs: First-time buyer relief, multiple dwellings relief (for bulk purchases), or charitable relief.
+5. Check for reliefs: First-time buyer relief (price up to £500,000), multiple dwellings considerations, or charitable relief, as relevant to the transaction.

 Common Pitfalls for Solicitors